-Before designing/developing an enterprise-grade application or software, a developer needs to have an understanding of the types of data which is going to be used for the application and how much it will be.
+Before designing/developing an enterprise-grade application or software, a developer needs to have an understanding of the types of data that they will require for the application and how much it will be.

 It will be better for a developer to know this as soon as possible, and this can only happen when the developer is in contact with a data expert.

-The data experts are well engaged with the data sets and can help the developer in designing or updating the software accordingly, and also they can help the developer in doing the planning for future updates.
+The data experts are well engaged with the data sets and can help the developer in designing or updating the software accordingly, and they can also help the developer in planning for future updates.

 Low chances of Error

-When software is developed, it is rigorously tested by the developer due to which the problem related to data causes constant errors, and this error rate keeps on increasing as the complexity of the software increases with the increase of data into it.
+When software is developed, developers rigorously test it, and the related-problem to data causes constant errors. this error rate keeps on increasing as the complexity of the software increases with the increase of data in it.

 Here comes the collaboration of DevOps and Big Data into the game.

-The Data scientists/experts and the developers identify those errors in the early stages, which saves time and efforts of both the teams.
+The Data scientists/experts and the developers identify those errors in the early stages, which saves time and effort for both teams.
 Moreover, it makes it easier to find further errors in the application/software.

-The DevOps philosophy states that a development-friendly environment should be created that resembles a real-world environment, but that’s not possible when big data comes into play.
+The DevOps philosophy states that a development-friendly environment that resembles a real-world environment should be created, but that’s not possible when big data comes into play.

-The development-friendly environment is difficult to create when a developer has to involve big data into the development of software which consists of many complex data sets, which further contains many types of data.
+The development-friendly environment is difficult to create when a developer has to involve big data in the development of software, which consists of many complex data sets, which further contain many types of data.

-The data experts help the developers in knowing the types of challenges the developer’s team is going to face while creating such an environment and producing the software.
+The data experts help the developers know the types of challenges the developer’s team is going to face while creating such an environment and producing the software.

 Accuracy in feedback

 This data is beneficial as it sets up a base for the next update of the software/application.
-The data which is collected for analyzing includes app health, i.e., its memory usage, CPU usage, user’s location, no. of users using the app, etc.
+The data that is collected for analysis includes app health, i.e., its memory usage, CPU usage, user’s location, no. of users using the app, etc.

 Well, DevOps and big data are two different departments in an organization but DevOps and big data teams can work together and benefit each other by streamlining the processes.

-By integrating DevOps with the data team, the development of software can be eased, and the organization can become more efficient in producing such applications/software.
+By integrating DevOps with the data team, the development of software can become an easy task, and the organization can become more efficient in producing such applications/software.